AlphaAssay $ test my signal

 Which tools put a signal on trial?

-Nine tools interrogate a strategy or a claim about one, each from a different angle, all $0.05 flat — a fail costs the same as a pass, because you are buying the trial, not the outcome.
+The trial group interrogates a strategy or a claim about one, each tool from a different angle, all priced by the live registry — a fail costs the same as a pass, because you are buying the trial, not the outcome.

 assay_signal — the fail-closed verdict on your export